sbt/sbt-native-packager/CONTRIBUTING.md

 ### Scala

-Make sure to run `sbt compile` before opening a pull request.
+Make sure to run `sbt scalafmtAll` before opening a pull request.
 This will format the sourcecode according to our standards

 ### Bash